jcammmmm/thocments/java-why-maven/main.md

   - Any reference to _JUnit_ was removed, now the test class does not extends from `junit.framework.TestCase`.
   - The `@Overrides were removed`.

 Then issue the following command to your terminal emulator.
-Please note that we also add the _classpath_ the _current working directory_ `.`:
+Note that we also add the _classpath_ the _current working directory_ `.`:
 ```sh
 javac -cp .:hibernate-core-6.0.0.CR2.jar:h2-1.4.197.jar NativeApiIllustrationTest.java
 ```